 Well, we'll look at the other three next time.
 Let's pray.

-The message of our Lord is clear to us because he explained it.
+The message of our Lord is clear to us because He explained it.
 Even people today who don't believe have an advantage over Israel.
 He didn't explain it to the Jews that day, but He has explained it so that all can read it today.
 And this is a benediction even to an unbeliever to know the meaning of this parable.
-Even as I speak to the hard hearted, they can't escape the meaning of this the way the hard hearted in the day of Jesus could escape it because He didn't explain it.
-And so, O God, I pray that in the understanding of this that You would cause the hard-hearted sinner to cry out that You would come and plow up the soil and make it soft to receive the truth of the gospel.
-Help us again to be refreshed in the opportunity that is ours to sow the seed and to pray that You would prepare t he soil.
-Continue to instruct us in Your truth which is a privilege beyond expression.
-It is granted to us to know the mysteries of the Kingdom of God, how astounding is that?
+Even as I speak to the hard-hearted, they can't escape the meaning of this the way the hard-hearted in the day of Jesus could escape it because He didn't explain it.
+And so, oh God, I pray that in the understanding of this that You would cause the hard-hearted sinner to cry out, that You would come and plow up the soil and make it soft to receive the truth of the gospel.
+Help us again to be refreshed in the opportunity that is ours to sow the seed and to pray that You would prepare the soil.
+Continue to instruct us in Your truth, which is a privilege beyond expression.
+It is granted to us to know the mysteries of the kingdom of God.
+How astounding is that?
 We thank You for it.
 We are therefore responsible to teach it to others to pass it on for Your glory.
 Amen.

 This article is also available and sold as a booklet.